Head of Centre, Professor, Visiting professor

 Duncan McCargo, Chamlong Srimuang and the New Thai Politics, London and New York: Hurst and St. Martin’s Press, 1997 334 pp.

-Duncan McCargo and Anyarat Chattarakul, Future Forward: The Rise and Fall of a Thai Political Party, Copenhagen: NIAS Press, 2020, 240pp,
+Duncan McCargo and Anyarat Chattharakul, Future Forward: The Rise and Fall of a Thai Political Party, Copenhagen: NIAS Press, 2020, 240pp.

-Duncan McCargo and Ukrist Pathmanand, The Thaksinization of Thailand, Copenhagen: Nordic Institute of Asian Studies, 2005, 277 pp (Burmese translation, 2006).
+Duncan McCargo and Ukrist Pathmanand, The Thaksinization of Thailand, Copenhagen: NIAS Press, 2005, 277 pp (Burmese translation, 2006).

 Duncan McCargo, Rethinking Thailand’s Southern Violence, Singapore: National University of Singapore Press, 2007, 225pp.